CultivateHQ/marty-nerves/apps/marty/README.md

 The interface for sending to [Marty](https://robotical.io).
 Right now configured to send to 10.0.0.49, Marty's address on our home network.

-Send commdands through the `Marty` module.
+Send commands through the `Marty` module.
 For example

+The Socket API is [here](http://docs.robotical.io/hardware/esp-socket-api/).

 ```
 iex> Marty.hello(false)